baaraak/coverify/README.md

 Your Spotify playlist deserves something better than a standard boring cover image.

-Coverify is a web tool to create yourself artwork, where you can apply diferents fonts, colors and a ton of images from Unplash; and upload it directly on Spotify.
+Coverify is a web tool to create yourself artwork, where you can apply different fonts, colors and a ton of images from Unsplash; and upload it directly on Spotify.

 Spotify playlist looking good.

 - 🎧 Custom labels;
 - 📷 Custom background from Unsplash API;